Update: 2020 (harmonised regulations for EASA Member States)

 All other related documents can be found here :[ https://www.easa.europa.eu/latest-news?news_cat=2204& ] (e.g. Opinion “Standard scenarios for UAS operations in the ‘specific’ category”; Opinion 01/2020 - High-level regulatory framework for the U-space; ).

-Until the EASA changes are implemented, regulations for individual Member States can be found here: https://dronerules.eu/en/professional/regulations
+Before the EASA changes were implemented, previous regulations for individual Member States can be found here: https://dronerules.eu/en/professional/regulations

 French regulations: https://dronerules.eu/assets/regulationspdfdownloads/NRP_france.pdf